Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have presented a shuttling compiler for trapped-ion quantum computers based on large language models (LLMs).
+We have presented the first shuttling compiler for trapped-ion quantum computers based on large language models (LLMs).
 We fine-tuned several LLMs on datasets derived from shuttling schedules generated by classical compilers for linear and branched one-dimensional trap architectures and evaluated them on circuits of varying sizes.
-For small circuits on both linear and junction layouts, the models were able to generate valid schedules and in some cases even required fewer operations as compared to the standard heuristics \cite{Wagner22, KreppelMWHPSB24}.
+The fine-tuned models generate valid shuttling schedules on both training architectures as well as on a previously unseen four-way junction layout, demonstrating that LLMs can learn shuttling behavior in a layout-independent way.
+On several configurations the LLM-generated schedules require fewer operations than the standard heuristics \cite{Wagner22, KreppelMWHPSB24}, reducing the shuttling operation count by up to 15\,\%, and complete schedules are obtained for circuits of up to 16 qubits.

-To improve the capabilities of LLM-compilers, we plan to enhance the training pipeline in two stages: first using Direct Preference Optimization (DPO) \cite{RafailovSMEMF23}, and later using Gradient Regularized Policy Optimization (GRPO) \cite{OpenAI24}.
-Applying DPO requires generating multiple candidate shuttling operations at each step so that the model can learn which alternatives are preferable.
-As discussed in \autoref{subsec:inference}, the schedule with the lowest number of operations cannot always be used as the preferred example, since following it naively may lead the model into local minima that require additional operations to escape.
-Instead, DPO could help the model identify invalid operations by consistently deprioritizing them.
-To refine this further, a lookahead strategy would be needed: for each valid candidate, the shuttlings for a certain number of next gates must be computed to determine which initial choice leads to the lowest overall number of operations.
-While the runtime of this approach grows exponential, it provides valuable multi-step supervision.
+To extend these capabilities to wider and deeper circuits, we plan to enhance the training pipeline in two stages: first using Direct Preference Optimization (DPO) \cite{RafailovSMEMF23}, and later using Group Relative Policy Optimization (GRPO) \cite{ShaoWZXS24}.
+Applying DPO requires generating multiple candidate shuttling sequences for each first-layer gate so that the model can learn which alternatives are preferable.
+As discussed in \autoref{subsec:inference}, the sequence with the lowest number of operations is not necessarily the preferred example, since it can leave the trap in a state from which subsequent gates require many additional shuttling operations.
+The preference signal can therefore serve two purposes: it deprioritizes invalid sequences, and it ranks the valid candidates by a bounded-depth lookahead that evaluates the cost over a short horizon of subsequent gates.
+This brings the multi-step view into training and addresses the gate-by-gate limitation identified in \autoref{subsec:scalability}.
+The lookahead's runtime grows with the horizon, but it provides a multi-step training signal that supervised fine-tuning without preference comparisons cannot offer.